Download your FREE Nutritious Snack Guide

 How to Cook Mussels

-1. Clean mussels thoroughly prior to cooking.
+1. Clean thoroughly prior to cooking.

 2. Rinse under cool water and dry with towel prior to cooking.